The Drake Equation and the Search for Intelligent Alien Life

 ne = Habitable Planets

-Thus far, researchers have discovered around twenty worlds they believe make the cut, but estimates of how many inhabitable worlds may exist in the Goldilocks Zone of solar systems around the Milky Way again reach into the billions.
+Estimates of how many habitable worlds may exist in the Goldilocks Zone of solar systems around the Milky Way again reach into the billions.
 But the potential places we may find life could be even wider than that.

 For example, we now know that life can thrive in the depths of our ocean where we once thought it impossible, congregated around hydrothermal vents in the Earth’s crust.
 This gives hope that perhaps life may exist on some worlds in our own solar system, such as beneath the frozen surface of oceans on Jupiter’s icy moon Europa.